arraypad/each/README.md

 #### Prompt for confirmation of each command

 Also like xargs, the `-p` / `--interactive` flag will show the resulting command line and prompt you to confirm running each one.
 This gives you an opportunity to inspect the command before starting a potentially expensive / dangerous operation.
 Note that this doesn't show the interpolated value passed to stdin if you used the `--stdin` or `--stdin-file` arguments since it's often large.
-To include that in the prompt use `--stdin-interactive`.
+To include that in the prompt use `--prompt-stdin`.

 ```sh
 each -p rm {{tmppath}} < datasets.csv